Arturo Araujo: Presidency

-Araujo assumed office on 1 March 1931; General Maximiliano Hernández Martínez was his vice president.
+Araujo assumed office on 1 March 1931; Brigadier General Maximiliano Hernández Martínez was his vice president.
 He appointed the following cabinet ministers: Doctor Héctor David Castro as minister of foreign relations, justice, public instruction, and charity; Doctor Joaquín Novoa as minister of government, promotion, agriculture, labor, and sanitation; Doctor Francisco José Espinosa as minister of finance, public credit, industry, and commerce, and Martínez as minister of war, the navy, and aviation.

 Alberto Masferrer had proposed a nine-point reform program of the country, based on which the president promised food, cloth, work and housing to every Salvadoran.
 However, government corruption and the Great Depression created disadvantage for the president.

 Soon he was overthrown in a military coup, and with his overthrow began five decades of military rule in the country.

 Personal life

 Araujo married twice.
 First, he married Dora Morton whom he met while studying in the United Kingdom; the couple had one daughter, Helen.
 Then, he married Rosa Amelia Guzmán; the couple had one son, Armando.